AlyssaMarisDev/ohana-backend/architecturepatterns.md

 - Uses **Koin** for dependency injection
 - All dependencies are defined in `AppModule.kt`
 - Controllers and Handlers are injected as singletons
+- Unit of Work is injected as a single instance
 - Database connection (JDBI) is injected as a single instance

 ### 3. Request-Response Pattern